rgildiaz/ITI/projects/grafana/README.md

-# The Grafana Observability Stack: Grafana, Loki, and Promtail for Data Storage and Analysis
+# Grafana, Loki, and Promtail for Log Storage and Analysis

 _How do Grafana, Loki, and Promtail handle log aggregation and storage, and how does this compare to_ [_Gravwell_](../gravwell/README.md) _and other alternative solutions?_

 <style>
-    /* code wrapping for the long error message */ code {
+    code {
         white-space : pre-wrap !important;
     }